Tutorial, Thesis, and Colloquia

 The tutorial should be scheduled for the spring semester of the junior year.
 This gives the student an opportunity to continue research or begin the thesis draft during the summer.

 Prior to the tutorial semester, the student should choose a faculty advisor and meet to work out the scope of the project.
-The student registers by filling out tutorial registration forms available in the Honors Program Office.
+The student registers by filling out tutorial registration forms available in the Honors College Office.
 These forms require a detailed description of the proposed topic written by the student.
 The description should be reviewed, corrected, and signed by the faculty advisor, and, if necessary, the Department Chair, before submission to the honors director for final approval.
-Please notice that the form also indicates the due date for the submission of work completed in the tutorial.

 During the semester, the student and faculty advisor must meet for at least one hour a week to discuss student readings, research, or progress in the experimental or creative studio projects.
 The faculty advisor should help the student shape and focus the topic more clearly.